SqueezyDough/browser-technologies-1920/README.md

 If the app can't find a return pin in the local storage or either local storage is disabled, the user can still return to his previous session by filling it in the text input or adding it to the url.

 #### Functional
-The app uses a progressive disclosed form.
-The manual return PIN works with HTML and server side rendering.
+The app uses a progressive disclosed form with pagination.
+Fetching and sending user progression is handled server-side.
+This means the CORE functionality will always work.

 #### Usable
-The app uses local storage to get the return PIN and fetch the user progression from the server.
+The app uses CSS to style the form in a way the user expects.
+The app uses basic validation using HTML attributes.

 #### Pleasurable

 ### Features
 * Return PIN that will open the form in its previous closed state.